-Under the Indenture, the Authority is required to adopt an annual budget of its operating expenses for each Fiscal Year, which budget shall include the recommendations of the Consulting Engineer as to the Renewal and Replacement Deposit for such Fiscal Year and the Authority's estimate of the amounts available for credit to the Improvement Account and the System Reserve Account.
-Estimates of Renewal and Replacement Deposits are based upon the Consulting Engineer's assessment of the Tollway System and its independent review of information provided by the Authority, including projected balances, budgeted expenditures and projected future expenditures.
+Under the Indenture, the Authority is required to adopt an annual budget of its operating expenses for each Fiscal Year, which budget shall include the recommendations of the Consulting Engineers as to the Renewal and Replacement Deposit for such Fiscal Year and the Authority's estimate of the amounts available for credit to the Improvement Account and the System Reserve Account.
+Estimates of Renewal and Replacement Deposits are based upon the Consulting Engineers' assessment of the Tollway System and its independent review of information provided by the Authority, including projected balances, budgeted expenditures and projected future expenditures.
 The Consulting Engineer's Report also contains estimates of the Renewal and Replacement Deposit for the years 2015 through 2031.

 The following table sets forth Pro Forma Debt Service Coverage for the years 2015 through 2031 (forecasted), based upon the assumptions set forth in the footnotes.
-As noted in the footnotes, debt service in this table includes the issuance of the 2015B Bonds, but does not take into account any bond issuance projected after the issuance of the 2015B Bonds.
+As noted in the footnotes, debt service in this table includes the 2015B Bonds, the issuance of the 2016A Bonds and the refunding of the Refunded Bonds, but does not include any bond issuance projected after the 2016A Bonds.
 This table should be considered in conjunction with the entire Consulting Engineer's Report and the entire Traffic Engineer's Report to understand the assumptions on which Projected Revenues, Projected Operating Expenses and Projected Renewal and Replacement Deposits are based.
 There will usually be differences between projected and actual results, because events and circumstances frequently do not occur as expected, and those differences may be material.
 The financial information in the following Table Seven is projected on a Trust Indenture Basis.